Storytelling: Festivals

 Storytelling festivals typically feature the work of several storytellers and may include workshops for tellers and others who are interested in the art form or other targeted applications of storytelling.
 Elements of the oral storytelling art form often include the tellers encouragement to have participants co-create an experience by connecting to relatable elements of the story and using techniques of visualization (the seeing of images in the mind's eye), and use vocal and bodily gestures to support understanding.
 In many ways, the art of storytelling draws upon other art forms such as acting, oral interpretation and Performance Studies.

-In 1903, Richard Wyche, a professor of literature at the University of Tennessee created the first organized storytellers league of its kind.
-It was called The National Story League.
+In 1903, Richard Wyche, a professor of literature at the University of Tennessee, and his students established the National Story Tellers' League at the Summer School of the South.
+It was called "The National Story League".
 Wyche served as its president for 16 years, facilitated storytelling classes, and spurred an interest in the art.

-Several other storytelling organizations started in the U.S. during the 1970s.
+Several other storytelling organizations started in the United States during the 1970s.
 One such organization was the National Association for the Perpetuation and Preservation of Storytelling (NAPPS), now the National Storytelling Network (NSN) and the International Storytelling Center (ISC).
 NSN is a professional organization that helps to organize resources for tellers and festival planners.
-The ISC runs the National Storytelling Festival in Jonesborough, TN.
+The ISC runs the National Storytelling Festival in Jonesborough, Tennessee.
 Australia followed their American counterparts with the establishment of storytelling guilds in the late 1970s.
 Australian storytelling today has individuals and groups across the country who meet to share their stories.
 The UK's Society for Storytelling was founded in 1993, bringing together tellers and listeners, and each year since 2000 has run a National Storytelling Week the first week of February.

 Currently, there are dozens of storytelling festivals and hundreds of professional storytellers around the world, and an international celebration of the art occurs on World Storytelling Day.

-Emancipation of the story
+The shift from oral traditions to written authorship

 In oral traditions, stories are kept alive by being told again and again.
 The material of any given story naturally undergoes several changes and adaptations during this process.
-When and where oral tradition was superseded by print media, the literary idea of the author as originator of a story's authoritative version changed people's perception of stories themselves.
+When and where oral tradition was superseded by writing, the literary idea of the author as originator of a story's authoritative version changed people's perception of stories themselves.
 In centuries following, stories tended to be seen as the work of individuals rather than a collective effort.

+For example, The stories of the Iliad and Odyssey were told for hundreds of years by many narrators, but when Homer was assigned as the author, people's perception of the creative act changed.
+The original nameless creators were forgotten.
+The same happened with the Brothers Grimm, who collected local folklore and codified them under their own brand : Grimm's Fairy Tales.

 Only recently when a significant number of influential authors began questioning their own roles, the value of stories as such – independent of authorship – was again recognized.
 Literary critics such as Roland Barthes even proclaimed the Death of the Author.